Variable Projection Algorithms: Theoretical Insights and A Novel Approach for Problems with Large Residual

-By focusing on the special structure presenting in these problems, more efficient algorithms can be designed.
-VP algorithm is one of the typical representative algorithms.
-It addresses the least squares sub-problem, representing the linear parameters as a function of the nonlinear parameters, thereby yielding a reduced objective function containing only nonlinear parameters.
-This pioneering algorithm was initially proposed by Golub \& Pereyra \cite{golub2003separable,golub1973differentiation}, which effectively tackles the coupling relationship between linear and nonlinear parameters during the optimization process.
-Owing to its efficiency, the VP algorithm has been extensively applied in various fields such as system identification\cite{chen2022embedded,zeng2017regularized}, signal processing \cite{laadjal2018online,bock2021ecg}, and network training \cite{kim2008training,newman2021train}, especially after the publication of comprehensive reviews on the VP algorithm, which brought it to the attention of more researchers.
-In recent years, Su et al. \cite{su2023nonmonotone} and Chen et al. \cite{chen2023variable} have further demonstrated the efficacy of the VP algorithm in low-rank matrix decomposition problems.
-They elucidated that the VP algorithm could effectively mitigate the issue of algorithms falling into elongated ravines and sharp minima, thus enhancing the robustness of the reconstruction results.
+The VP algorithm, by solving a convex subproblem, expresses linear parameters as a function of nonlinear parameters, thereby reducing the dimensionality of the parameters.
+This {enables efficient optimization} in a lower-dimensional parameter space \cite{golub2003separable,zhang2020offline}{, mitigates the ill-conditioning often present in the original problem} \cite{sjoberg1997separable,chen2021insights}, and alleviates the risk of the algorithm oscillating within narrow, elongated valleys or succumbing to sharp local optima \cite{su2023nonmonotone,chen2023variable}.
+Owing to its efficiency, the VP algorithm has been extensively applied in various fields such as system identification\cite{zeng2017regularized}, signal processing \cite{laadjal2018online,bock2021ecg}, {bundle adjustment \cite{weber2024power,iglesias2023expose}}, and network training \cite{kim2008training,newman2021train}, especially after the publication of comprehensive reviews on the VP algorithm \cite{golub2003separable}, which brought it to the attention of more researchers.

 The success of the VP algorithm hinges on the adept handling of the couplings among the parameters within the model.
-This pivotal aspect is intrinsically tied to the computation of the Jacobian matrix of the reduced objective.
-Pertaining to the SNLLS problem, Golub \& Pereyara have successfully derived the Jacobian matrix of the reduced objective, following the parameter elimination process:
+This pivotal aspect {lies in} the computation of the Jacobian matrix of the reduced objective function \eqref{2-2}.
+However, the structure of the reduced function does not necessarily render it less complex than the original objective, especially when designing second-order algorithms, as computing its Jacobian matrix can be challenging.
+Fortunately, for SNLLS problems, Golub \& Pereyara have successfully derived the analytical expression for the Jacobian matrix of the reduced objective: